February 15, 2017

 Video surveillance systems are comprised of two main components: video cameras and recording devices.
 The cameras monitor what is going on both inside and outside the business, while the recording devices store all the video so that business owners can watch footage directly on a display monitor, via a smaller technology device or by retrieving recorded video later from a networked computer.

 My next articles on this subject will discuss the specifics of new security camera technologies available today.
-Until then, should you have questions about your current security system setup, contact Patrick Shay at email@example.com or visit the NSSF Retail Security website.
-Remember, too, that NSSF has a company it works with that provides discounts on security camera and burglary alarm systems to NSSF Members.
+Until then, should you have questions about your current security system setup, contact John McNamara NSSF Sr. Director, Retailer Services at firstname.lastname@example.org or visit the NSSF Retail Security website.
+Remember, too, that NSSF has a company it works with that provides discounts on security cameras and burglary alarm systems to NSSF Members.
 To learn more, log in the Members-only side of www.nssf.org and view your available Affinity Member Benefit Partners.

 John Bocker is an NSSF Security Consultant Team Member and the Managing Director at JB Group, LLC, based in Denver, Colorado.
 JB Group specializes in providing businesses with security, firearms, risk management and integrity advisement.
 Visit www.jbgroupco.com or call (720) 514-0609 for more information.